hdShang/arxiv-daily/docs/cs-AI/2025-09-29/papers/250924298v1-bridging-the-behavior-neural-gap-a-multimodal-ai-reveals-the-brains-.md

 ---
 layout: default
-title: Bridging the behavior-neural gap: A multimodal AI reveals the brain's geometry of emotion more accurately than human self-reports
+title: "Bridging the behavior-neural gap: A multimodal AI reveals the brain's geometry of emotion more accurately than human self-reports"
 ---

 # Bridging the behavior-neural gap: A multimodal AI reveals the brain's geometry of emotion more accurately than human self-reports